-I get asked about tile trowel size a lot and it makes sense.
+You want to know which notched trowel to use for your tile project.
 The boxes of tile that you buy usually don’t tell you which trowel to use with them.
-Finding the instructions on the trowels or the bags of thinset is a hopeless endeavor.
-It seems as though it’s a big secret.
-Why does trowel … [Read more...] about Trowel Size Matters: Which trowel size do I use for …?
+Consequently, I get asked about trowel sizes quite a bit.
+Finding the instructions on the trowels or the bags of thinset is a hopeless … [Read more...] about Trowel Size Matters: Which trowel size do I use for …?

-The trick for getting better thinset coverage under your tiles I've worked with some fussy tile setters in the past.
+I've worked with some fussy tile setters in the past.
 Everything has to be a particular way with them.
-The boxes of tile have to be opened a certain way, their spacers have to be positioned just so, and … [Read more...] about The trick for getting better thinset coverage under your tiles
+The boxes of tile have to be opened a certain way, their spacers have to be positioned just so, and their tools have to be organized in a certain manner.
+Good thinset mortar coverage … [Read more...] about The trick for getting better thinset coverage under your tiles

 In 2013, the Tile Council of North America (TCNA), the organization that sets the guidelines for tile installations, is rumored to have made a modification to their specifications for constructing tile steam showers.
-It's all about perm ratings- and Schluter … [Read more...] about Kerdi no longer acceptable for tile steam showers
+It's all about perm ratings- and Schluter Kerdi fabric no longer cuts … [Read more...] about Kerdi no longer acceptable for tile steam showers